xsquaree/Tech-Assessment-/README.md

 2) Q2.py - Extract the list of restaurants that have past event in the month of April 2019 and store the data as restaurant_events.csv.
 3) Q3.py - Return the aggregates for the ratings and also the table with text rating
 4) app.py - runs a web displaying table with text rating (For Q3)
+5) Cloud Service Summary.md - Write up summary of how I would design/deploy this using cloud services

 Assumptions: